2011 5-hour Energy 200: Final Laps

 With 14 laps to go, Edwards took the lead from Logano and built a manageable lead.
 It looked like Edwards was gonna win the race by a good margin.
 But with 4 laps to go, Michael Annett crashed on the frontstretch bringing out the 7th caution of the race and setting up a green-white-checkered finish.
 On the restart, Edwards took the lead from Logano.
 But as soon as they got the green flag, Eric McClure's car stalled bringing out the 8th caution and setting up a second attempt of a green-white-checkered finish.
 On the restart, Edwards and Logano began to fight for the lead as they began to race side by side.
 Logano got a slight advantage down the backstretch trying to take the lead.
 Edwards got a bit loose in turn 4 and his car came up towards Joey.
 Logano got loose out of turn 4 and hit the outside wall.
 Logano came down the racetrack right in front of Clint Bowyer.
 Bowyer's car ramped over Logano's car, flew in the air and landed on the driver's side of the car then came back on all 4 wheels.
+During the wreck, a spring flew out of Bowyer's car and struck one of his pit crew members in the leg.
 While Logano and Bowyer were crashing, other cars behind them checked up and ran into each other causing an 8 car accident on the front stretch.
 Bowyer's car also took another shot by Steve Wallace after Wallace spun trying to check up and avoid the crash.
 The white flag had already flown before the 9th and final caution came out for the massive accident on the front stretch.
-The cars involved were Joey Logano, Clint Bowyer, Steve Wallace, Elliott Sadler, Mike Bliss, Kyle Busch, Brad Keselowski, and Aric Almirola.
+The cars involved were Joey Logano, Clint Bowyer, Steve Wallace, Kenny Wallace, Mike Bliss, Kyle Busch, Brad Keselowski, and Aric Almirola.
 The race finished under caution and Carl Edwards won the race.
-After Edwards took the checkered flag, he went over to Logano after Logano climbed out of his car to see if he was ok and also talk about what happened when Joey spun out of turn 4 that triggered the massive crash.
+After Edwards took the checkered flag, he went over to Logano after Logano climbed out of his car to see if he was ok and also talk about what happened when Joey spun out off of turn 4 that triggered the massive crash.
 The two calmly talked for about 11 seconds and Edwards drove his car to victory lane.
 Replays showed that Logano's car spun in 4 but Edwards appeared to never make any contact with Logano's car.
+Bowyer's crew member that was struck by debris was taken to the infield care center where he would be ok.
+Everyone else that was involved in the wreck would be ok.
 Despite a pretty damaged front end of his racecar after being caught up in the wreck, Kyle Busch finished runner up.
 Reed Sorenson, Ricky Stenhouse Jr., and David Reutimann rounded out the top 5 while Elliott Sadler, Kenny Wallace, James Buescher, Aric Almirola, and Mike Wallace rounded out the top 10.